asinghal/asinghal.github.io/_posts/2021-01-04-modern-software-engineering-part-1.md

     It is far more important to be able to fix defects quickly, than to avoid them altogether.
 There will always be unforeseen issues once the software is released to consumers, but if you can fix that in minutes instead of days, nobody notices, and the impact is negligible.

-    An investment into technology - automated delivery (continuous delivery pipelines), monitoring, and processes that enable an on-demand deployment in minutes - will provide a much better risk managment ability compared to any review processes that try to foresee and prevent risk.
+    An investment into technology - automated delivery (continuous delivery pipelines), monitoring, and processes that enable an on-demand deployment in minutes - will provide a much better risk management ability compared to any review processes that try to foresee and prevent risk.

 2. **When in doubt, prioritize customer centricity**